dmfrancisco/slideshow.html/readme.md

 ## Origin

-slideshow.html was based on the [HTML5 Slideshow](https://github.com/robflaherty/html-slideshow) project by Rob Flaherty.
+slideshow.html is based on the [HTML5 Slideshow](https://github.com/robflaherty/html-slideshow) project by Rob Flaherty.
 The code was extended and new features were added:

 * The ruby script which offers support for partials and automated build
 * Dimensions and proportional slide resizing according to a specified ratio (for example, 1280x800)